 Where is the Ethernet Port on My Computer?

 You’ll find the Ethernet port on the left or right side panels and the USB ports if you have a laptop.
 Laptops typically only have a single port.

 It’s easily identifiable because of its unique shape and structure.

 If you’re using a PC, where exactly the Ethernet ports lie depends upon the orientation of your motherboard and the specifics of your PC casing.

 Ethernet and numerous other ports, pins, buttons, and jacks are typically on the back panel.

 Why Does My Computer Not Have a Port?

-While most desktop computer motherboards still come out of the factory with two Ethernet ports built into them, some modern-day laptops have started leaving the age-old RJ45 Ethernet port behind to become even slimmer.
+While most desktop computer motherboards still come out of the factory with two Ethernet ports built into them, some modern-day laptops have left the age-old RJ45 Ethernet port behind to become even slimmer.

-In fact, some of the best laptops these days are thinner than your standard Ethernet port.
+Some of the best laptops today are thinner than your standard Ethernet port.